VladimirPoplavsky/Stock_Price_prediction/README.md

 sns.violinplot(tdf.Day , tdf['TSLA Daily change'])
 ```

-### In this graph, we see that if we take data over a large period of time (2500 rows in our case), the day of the week doesn't impact.
+### In this graph, we see that if we take data over a large period of time (2500 rows in our case), the day doesn't corelate with Daily change value.

 ![png](output_17_2.png)